 Lignumvitae Key State Park – Islamorada

-Most of Florida’s Upper Keys used to have virgin tropical hardwood hammocks; these forests have been lost to development on other islands.
+Most of Florida’s Upper Keys used virgin tropical hardwood hammocks; these forests have been lost to development on other islands.
 In 1919, wealthy Miami chemist William J. Matheson purchased the island and built a caretaker’s house with a windmill for electricity and a cistern for rainwater.

 This island forest’s visitor center is located in his hideaway today.
 From Friday through Sunday, ranger-led tours are given twice daily.
 Private boats or tour boats are the only way to access the park.
 You can rent a boat or kayak from Robbie’s Marina or take a tour boat.
 Near Mile Marker 78.5 on U.S. 1.